AI Agents in B2B Customer Support

 Organizations explicitly identify simple chatbot experiences without advanced agentic capabilities as deal-breakers.
 They're effectively selecting platforms for building custom AI Agents and workflows.

-Pattern 2: Customization Over Templates
+Pattern 2: Control & Customization

+Organizations recognize their support workflows as competitive advantages.
 Forward-looking teams prioritize platforms with agent builders enabling orchestration and creation of niche, specific agents for workflows unique to their operations.

 The requirement pattern: "Can I build a custom reporting agent that analyzes historical case data with my specific filtering criteria, or do I submit a feature request and wait for your roadmap?"